endurantgames/RP_Tags/README.md

 # RP\_TAGS
 ## Or, rp:Tags, or [rp:tags], or ...

+> **Important:** This version of the AddOn isn't functional yet!
+If you use it right now,
+> it will probably break.
+When the new version is ready, it will be posted to
+> CurseForge.

 RP\_Tags lets you create customized unit frames based on fields from roleplaying profiles, such as those used by [totalRP3](https://www.curseforge.com/wow/addons/total-rp-3) or